danielsteman/textifai/README.md

 ## Authentication

-Use Firebase to authenticate users, for convenience.
+Use Firebase to authenticate users.
+This saves a lot of time and the [free tier](https://firebase.google.com/pricing) is pretty lenient.
+If you want to utilize the Facebook login method, create credentials by following [these instructions](https://firebase.google.com/docs/auth/web/facebook-login) and add them to the environment variables.

 ## Environment variables